BuildOnViction/tomorelayer/README.md

 <a id="apidoc"></a>

 #### API Document

-For more details, you can browse the API-Documents by running command
+For more details about API Endpoint required params and technical requirements, open `tomorelayer/apidoc/index.html` to see sample and requirements for each api endpoints

+You can also re-run API Document Generator to get the latest document, using command

 ``` shell
 $ npm run apidoc
 ```
-Then open file `tomorelayer/apidoc/index.html` to see sample and requirements for each api endpoints

 <a id="roadmap"></a>